 This internal data sharing is primarily done to allow University departments to engage with alumni and other contacts who fit a particular set of criteria (e.g. geographic location, graduation year, subject of study).
 Wherever possible, data shared for such purposes will be anonymised to leave only the information pertinent to the planned activity, with personally identifiable information being removed.
 Primary responsibility for external engagement data remains with the Directorate for Advancement, whose staff will process communications on behalf of other departments, maintain data security, and process requests for removal from contact lists (or removal from the database itself).

 We will not disclose your data to third parties without your consent, except where they are acting as authorised agents for the University for the above purposes or where we are permitted or required to do so by GDPR.

 We use alumni and stakeholder data to carry out fundraising activities to support the University of Stirling and to improve the efficiency and effectiveness of our fundraising operation.
 In order to do so, the University may conduct research using publicly available data.
 This data is used to assess the capacity of a particular individual, or organisation, to donate to the charitable purposes of the institution.
 The University does not share data with third parties when carrying out this research, nor are any special categories of data involved.

 The Directorate for Advancement utilises two applications that store data outwith the EU - Mailchimp and Typeform.
-The former is used for email marketing, though we are transitioning away from this and onto an EU-hosted emailing system, provided by our CRM database provider (Blackbaud).
-The database itself is hosted on University servers, on campus in Stirling.
+The former is occasionally used for email marketing, though the vast majority of our emailsare sent via an EU-hosted emailing system, provided by our CRM database provider (Blackbaud).
+The database itself is also hosted by Blackbaud, at their EU data centre.
 Typeform powers our communications preferences survey, found on the alumni pages of the University website.

 We will use the details you have given us to contact you by post, email or telephone about the full range of alumni activities and other relevant University activities or services, including: